j-maas/ordered-containers/README.md

 ```

 ## Comparison to `Dict` and `Set`
 The API purposely includes all functions from the regular `Dict` and `Set` with the exception for the "Combine" functions (e.g., `union`, `diff`, etc.).
-Those are left out, because combining ordered collections is not obvious.
+Those are left out, because combining ordered collections does not have a single obvious solution.
+You can always write custom combination functions for your use case!

+In addition to the regular API there is a method for efficiently converting back to a regular collection, namely `OrderedDict.toDict` and `OrderedSet.toSet`.

 There also is an extra method for efficiently converting back to a regular collection, namely `OrderedDict.toDict` and `OrderedSet.toSet`.